lambdaclass/concrete/ROADMAP.md

 under real workloads without keeping Phase 6B open-ended.

-Done when: compiler-owned telemetry, scaling checks, trace output, minimized counterexamples, gate mutation tests, and pass-output replay artifacts exist as tooling around the pipeline.
-Phase 6C must not add new semantic truth sources; it observes and replays facts owned by Phase 6B and later phases.
+Done when: compiler-owned telemetry, scaling checks, trace output, minimized counterexamples, gate mutation tests, pass-output replay artifacts, and a cache-free shadow query/invalidation manifest exist as tooling around the pipeline.
+Phase 6C must not add new semantic truth sources or reuse compiled results; it observes and replays facts owned by Phase 6B and later phases.

 This phase was split out of Phase 6B because these tools are valuable but do not gate Phase 6B's core criterion: one opinion per program.
 Keep the minimal